 We’ve always had the same design goals.
 On the professional side, you want a speaker that translates well and can take the kinds of levels that some of our clients need.
 Someone like Timbaland likes to work loud, and he needs to be able to do that all day on monitors that have the resolution he needs for mixing.
 The new Justin Timberlake album that he produced was mixed on using PMC speakers.

-PMC’s tagline is “Ultimate Monitoring”.
-In layman’s terms, can you tell me about the technology that gives your speakers the kind of quality that they have?
+– In layman’s terms, can you tell me about the technology that gives your speakers the kind of quality that they have?
 Is this reflected in their high prices?

 It’s a combination of things.
-You need amps that can deliver that kind of power, and drivers that can take it and remain linear, and not have huge level distortion.
+You need amps that can deliver that kind of power, and drivers that can remain linear, and not distort.
 For example, movie scores are very dynamic, and composers need speakers that have a full range and can go very low.
-We have many movie scoring engineers as clients, like Thomas Newman, who scored Wall-E and Finding Nemo.
+We have many movie scoring engineers as clients, like Thomas Newman, who scored “Wall-E” and “Finding Nemo“.
 Also, when you work with people like Timbaland or Jay Z’s team, who used PMC’s for “Magna Carter Holy Grail“, you need to be able to go loud and still trust what you’re hearing.
 All of our components work together for that.

 A big problem with a lot of speakers is how they sound when you’re off-axis.
 It’s relatively easy to make a speaker that has a flat frequency-response when you’re standing in front of it.
 But as you go off axis, the characteristics of the tweeter and woofer drivers change.
 Making a speaker that works well off-axis is very important.
 In a typical room that has resonance, we’re not hearing the direct sound of the speaker coming to our ears.
-We’re hearing the reflected sound that bounces of the walls, floor and ceiling.
+We’re hearing the reflected sound that bounces off the walls, floor and ceiling.
 That reflected sound is always going to be off-axis, even if you’re sitting in front of the speakers.
 So getting the off-axis performance of a speaker to work well allows it to work in practical situations.
 It’s also good that the producer, who might be sitting to the side of the speakers, or a band that’s been in the back of the room can hear a representation of the mix.

-The company’s growing consistently, and like I said, we’re not competing with mass-marketing manufacturers.
+The company’s growing consistently, and like I said, we’re not competing with mass-marketed manufacturers.
 We have an enviable roster of high-end users in every genre.
 People use our speakers in post-production, the gaming industry, as well as for mixing and mastering.
 Our biggest sales force is our clients.
 People go to their rooms and hear our speakers, and then they call us.
 So things are going well.
 The “two two” range are our entry level range, and they’ve been a huge success.

 We’re always looking to connect with new customers, and we’re always evolving our promotions.
 By nature, we believe in letting the speakers speak for themselves.
 There’s no point in us telling you that they’re great.
 You have to hear them, and if possible, hear them in your own room to know that they’re great.

-Anything specific things happening with you guys this year?
+– Any specific things happening with you guys this year?

 The biggest news we have right now is about our new flagship studio monitor code-named “4×10“.
 It’s an extraordinary speaker with game-changing resolution.
 We’re currently doing our first installations of it.